The 39th Annual

 Why O. Henry?

 Austin is proud to claim as a citizen William Sydney Porter, better known to the world as O. Henry , a writer of short stories that have become American classics.
-Born on September 11, 1862, in Greensboro, North Carolina, 2012 is a significant one because it marks the 150 anniversary of O. Henry’s birth.
-There is even a new commemorative stamp being issued in his honor.
+Born on September 11, 1862, in Greensboro, North Carolina, 2012 was a significant one because it marked the 150 anniversary of O. Henry’s birth.
+There was even a new commemorative stamp issued in his honor.

 O. Henry short stories also include wit and wordplay with puns, skillful characterizations, surprising twists of plot and warm regard for common and uncommon people in all walks of life, made him one of America’ s new favorite storytellers.

 Porter moved in 1884 to Austin, liked the social atmosphere of this growing city, and decided to make Austin his home.
 He married an Austin girl, Athol Estes, and began his writing and newspaper career with the publication of his own humorous newspaper , The Rolling Stone.
-Along with Athol’ s death in 1897, he was charged by federal bank examiners for “shortages” when working as an Austin bank teller.
+The same year of Athol’ s death in 1897, he was charged by federal bank examiners for “shortages” when working as an Austin bank teller.
 His friends believed he had protected the Austin bank owners from financial embarrassment.

 After serving more than half of his 6-year sentence as a model prisoner in the Ohio penitentiary, he moved to New York City to start over with a new pseudonym, O. Henry.
 Once the stories about New York characters he wrote for Sunday World began appearing weekly in 1904, his fame as a writer grew enormously.
 In 1905, O. Henry wrote the Christmas classic, Gift of the Magi, and by the time he died on June 5, 1910 he had published over 300 short stories.

-The Brush Square Museums Foundation Inc., formerly Friends of the O. Henry Museum, Inc. is a charitable 501(c)(3) nonprofit corporation.
-In 2004, the Friends organized several public fund-raising events for the Susanna Dickinson House restoration which the City of Austin completed with bond money voted by Austin citizens.
+The Brush Square Museums Foundation Inc., formerly Friends of the O. Henry and Dickinson Museums, is a charitable 501(c)(3) nonprofit corporation.
+In 2004, the Friends organized public fund-raising events for the Susanna Dickinson House restoration which the City of Austin completed with bond money voted by Austin citizens.
 The Dickinson Museum was officially opened March 2, 2010.
 The Brush Square Museums are owned by the City of Austin and managed by the Parks and Recreation Department.

 Traditional Topics Frequently Used In Punslingers Competition